GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

     - GlassFish gives very good performance guarantees and is well supported.

-* We will use the JAX-RS APIs to expose RESTful APIs with JSON that will be used client-side to interface with the web server.
+* We will use the JAX-RS APIs to expose RESTful APIs with JSON that will be used from the mobile app to interface with the web server.

     - The usage of the RESTful standard will give our system robustness and flexibility.
     - This will allow us to use Adobe PhoneGap to develop an hybrid multi-platform application for the client side.
+    - The usage of JSON helps with optimizing the usage of bandwidth.

 * We will use the MySQL to manage our Database.